seoyong-lee-official/seoyong-lee-official.github.io/_pages/about.md

 ---

 Hello!
 I am an undergraduate student at Seoul National University, majoring in Electrical and Computer Engineering.

-I am currently studying about parallel algorithms for graph pattern mining at [Accelerated Intelligent Systems Lab (AISys), SNU](https://ais.snu.ac.kr/), as an undergraduate researcher.
+I enjoy designing novel, clever algorithms and transforming them into practical, real-world systems.

+Currently, I’m an undergraduate researcher at the [Accelerated Intelligent Systems Lab (AISys), SNU](https://ais.snu.ac.kr/) where I focus on graph-based Approximate Nearest Neighbor Search (ANNS) and graph pattern mining (GPM).
-Before that I worked as a data scientist at [AB180(AIRBRIDGE)](https://www.ab180.co/en) and as a research scientist at [AIRS Medical](https://airsmed.com/)
+Previously, I worked as a data scientist at [AB180(AIRBRIDGE)](https://www.ab180.co/en) and as a research scientist at [AIRS Medical](https://airsmed.com/)

 please feel free to contact me at: **sylee2685 {at} gmail {dot} com**